 - A full anonymous audit of the staff and Board of Trustees which can be viewed on our website here.

 - The recruitment of an HR consultant to ensure that all ICO staff have an independent voice to listen to their concerns and ensure that all policies are inclusive.
 This is also an additional resource to support staff in their career progression.

 The plan is currently being written up with actions, targets and timelines before being circulated to a number of individuals, partners and critical friends outside the organisation for comment.
 These critical friends are experienced in organisational change and anti-racist work in the arts and will help move our discussions into meaningful actions and ensure our work is collaborative, well-informed and effective in elevating the needs of people who experience racism.
 We will publish information on who we are working with on our website alongside the working plan.

-The working document will be publicised in December and we look forward to discussing it more widely then.
+The working document will be publicised in the new year and we look forward to discussing it more widely then.
 The ICO’s Anti-Racism group will continue to meet regularly and this plan and its progress will be updated twice a year in April and October, with our actions and undertakings measured and publicised.
 The publicised document is by no means a finished piece of work but will set out our actions and plans for measuring the impact of this work.

 In the meantime, if you’d like to comment on our plans or speak to us about anything detailed above, please contact Hatice Özdemirciler (Head of Partnerships and Development, ICO) at email@example.com.

 Anita Bhalla OBE